My Favorite Chinese Myths

 Pangu said, "No, just cover me with your golden bell for seven days and I'll turn into a man."
 The king did so, but the princess peeked under on the sixth day.
 She found that Pangu already had man's body but retained a dog's head.
 However, once the bell had been raised the magic change stopped, and he remained a man with a dog's head.
 The princess married him and the settled in southern China, where they had four children, who became the ancestors of mankind.

-Chinese Myth - Nü Wa Makes Men
+Chinese Myths - Nü Wa Makes Men

-One Chinese myth says that there were no men when the sky and the earth were separated.
+One of our Chinese myths says that there were no men when the sky and the earth were separated.
 It was Nü Wa who made men by moulding yellow clay.
 The work was so taxing that her strength was not equal to it.
 So she dipped a rope into the mud and then lifted it.
 The mud that dripped from the rope also became men.
 Those made by moulding yellow clay were rich and noble, while those made by lifting the rope were poor and low.

 Chinese Myths With a Moral Lesson

-Chinese Myth - The Ten Suns
+Chinese Myths - The Ten Suns

-The Chinese believed that there existed ten suns that appeared in turn in the sky during the Chinese ten-day week.
+The Chinese myths state that there existed ten suns which appeared in turn in the sky during the Chinese ten-day week.
 Each day the ten suns would travel with their mother, the goddess Xi He, to the Valley of the Light in the East.
 There, Xi He would wash her children in the lake and put them in the branches of an enormous mulberry tree called fu-sang.
 From the tree, only one sun would move off into the sky for a journey of one day, to reach the mount Yen-Tzu in the Far West.

 They would not listen to him, so Di Jun sent the archer, Yi, armed with a magic bow and ten arrows to frighten the disobedient suns.
 However, Yi shot nine suns, only the Sun that we see today remained in the sky.
 Di Jun was so angry for the death of nine of his children that he condemned Yi to live as an ordinary mortal in the earth.

 The Foolish Old Man of the North Mountain, nearly ninety years of age, lived behind these mountains.
-He was unhappy about the fact that the mountains blocked his way to the south and he had to walk round them whenever he went our or came back, so he called the whole family together to talk about the matter. " What would you say," he said to them,"if I suggest that all of us work hard to level the two mountains, so as to open a way to places south of Yu Prefecture and the Han River?"
-Many voices said they agreed to the idea.
+He was unhappy about the fact that the mountains blocked his way to the south and he had to walk round them whenever he went our or came back, so he called the whole family together to talk about the matter.

 But his wife had her doubts.
 "With your strength," she said, "you could hardly remove a small hill like Kuifu.
 What could you do with the Taihang and Wangwu Mountains?
 Besides, where could you deposit the earth and rocks.?"